-5. Redeemable units
+5. REDEEMABLE UNITS

 The Fund is authorized to issue an unlimited number of units.
 Units issued and outstanding represent the capital of the Fund.
-The Fund is not subject to any internally or externally imposed restrictions on their capital.
+The Fund is not subject to any internally or externally imposed restrictions on its capital.
 BCI manages the capital of the Fund in accordance with the Fund's investment objectives, including managing the redeemable units to ensure a stable base to maximize returns to all investors, and managing liquidity in order to meet redemptions.
-The following is a summary of the changes in redeemable units outstanding during the period ended:
+The following is a summary of the changes in redeemable units outstanding during the period ended December 31:

-2019
+2020 2019

-Outstanding, beginning of period (note 1) -
+Outstanding, beginning of period 2,037.227

-Issued for cash 2,037.227
+Issued for cash 1,977.860 2,037.227

-Issued on reinvestment of distributions -
+Issued on reinvestment of distributions 261.386

-Consolidation of units -
+Consolidation of units (261.386)

-Redeemed
+Redeemed (441.739)

-Outstanding, end of period 2,037.227
+Outstanding, end of period 3,573.348 2,037.227